Ancient furniture: Old Kingdom

 Tombs dating back to the First Dynasty have wooden furniture.
-This furniture is usually decorated with basketry motifs, ivory inlays, hippopotamus and elephant ivories, and it was finely carved in the shape of bull legs.
-The base of each leg, terminated in a ribbed cylinder design to protect the foot of the support.
+This furniture is usually decorated with basketry motifs, ivory inlays, hippopotamus and elephant ivories, and was finely carved in the shape of bull legs.
+The base of each leg terminated in a ribbed cylinder design to protect the foot of the support.
 Furniture legs were finished with the pedestal feet.

 The chair developed from the stool in the second dynasty.
 A stele found in a tomb from this time period depicts Prince Nisuheqet sitting on a chair.
-The chair has a high back made of plain sawn boards.
-Suggesting that the earliest chairs were used by the wealthy.
+The chair has a high back made of plain sawn boards, suggesting that the earliest chairs were used by the wealthy.
 Egyptian chairs likely continued to be status symbols.
-In another tomb, this time from the third dynasty, more depictions of chairs are found.
+In another tomb from the third dynasty, more depictions of chairs can be found.

 King Khafre's chair is shown to imitate animal parts.
-This design feature is not unique to Old Kingdom furniture, it existed in even Predynastic times.
+This design feature is not unique to Old Kingdom furniture, dating back to Predynastic times.
 However, the innovation of using animal hooves as a decoration for furniture is new to the Fourth Dynasty.
 This decoration could have been fashioned from ivory.
 Animal legs were usually supported on a small cone-shaped pedestal.

-In the Old Kingdom, a system of leather straps would have been used to build the seats of chairs.
-This type of design appeared throughout the chairs during other periods of Egyptian chairs.
+In the Old Kingdom, stretched leather straps was used to build the seats of chairs, and this practice continued throughout other eras of the Kingdom.

 Middle Kingdom

-In the Middle Kingdom of Egypt chairs were still straight legged with cushioned backs and upholstered vertical backs.
+In the Middle Kingdom of Egypt, chairs were still straight-legged with upholstered vertical backs.
 During this period, chairs became more stylized.
-The legs of these chairs were animal shaped, however instead of bovine shaped, they were slender and gazelle shaped or lion shaped.
-The joints were no jointed and tied together with leather.
-Instead they were glued and dwelled.
+The legs of these chairs were animal-shaped; however, instead of bovine shaped, they were slender and gazelle shaped or lion shaped.
+The joints were not jointed and tied together with leather, but rather glued and dwelled.
 Chairs in this period were now designed to be shaped like the human back.
 The backs of chairs were carved from wooden blocks or angled battens.
 Steles dating back to the Middle Kingdom showcase chairs elevated on small platforms and deeply recessed back supports with a center supporting a strut.
 Inlays or paintwork simulating animal skins may have been used to decorate chairs.

 Another Middle Kingdom chair, called the Anderson chair, has an ornament made of alternating light and dark wood on its back.
 Circular inlays on the back of the chair and bones on the top rail are also present.
 Like other Egyptian chairs, the legs were carved to appear like a lion's legs.
-The feet were carved on horizontally lined spools and wide tenons that are fastened with pegs and mortised joints are used on the chair.
-The chair was shaped through downwards sloping and conclave curving to conform to the lumbar area in the back.
-The outer back consists of three straight splats and seven vertical strips both of which mortised at the top and bottom.
+The feet were carved on horizontally lined spools, and wide tenons fastened with pegs and mortised joints are used on the chair.
+The chair was shaped through downwards sloping and conclave curving to conform to the lumbar area of the back.
+The outer back of the chair consists of three straight splats and seven vertical strips, both of which mortised at the top and bottom.
 Mortises, along with wide tenons, were used to make the joints of this chair.